gianlucazani/COMP3221_assignment2/README.md

 ```
 ## Usage

-This section will explain how to use the program and see the network behaviour with respect to requirements.
+This section will explain how to use the program and see as the network behaviour satisfies requirements.

 ### Starting a node
 As stated in the assignment sheet, the program starts by running the following shell command: